camunda/camunda-docs/docs/components/best-practices/development/service-integration-patterns.md

 Using send and receive tasks means to use [the message concept built into Zeebe](/docs/components/concepts/messages).
 This is a powerful concept to solve a lot of problems around cardinalities of subscriptions, correlation of the message to the right process instances, and verification of uniqueness of the message (idempotency).

 When using messages, you need to provide the correlation id yourself.
-This means that the correlation ID is fully under your control, but it also means that you need to generate it yourself and make sure it is unique.
+This means that the correlation id is fully under your control, but it also means that you need to generate it yourself and make sure it is unique.
 You will most likely end up with generated UUIDs.

 You can leverage [message buffering](/docs/components/concepts/messages#message-buffering) capabilities, which means that the process does not yet need to be ready to receive the message.
 You could, for example, do other things in between, but this also means that you will not get an exception right away if a message cannot be correlated, as it is simply buffered.
 This leaves you in charge of dealing with messages that can never be delivered.

-Retries are not built-in, leading to loops being modeled to retry service calls, and at least in the current Zeebe version, there is no possibility to trigger error events for a receive task, which means you need to model error messages as response payload or separate message types — both are discussed later in this post.
+Retries are not built-in, so if you need to model a loop to retry the initial service call if no response is received.
+And (at least in the current Zeebe version), there is no possibility to trigger error events for a receive task, which means you need to model error messages as response payload or separate message types — both are discussed later in this post.

 A final note for high-performance environments: These powerful messaging capabilities do not come for free and require some overhead within the engine.
 For pure request/response calls that return within milliseconds, none of the features are truly required.
 If you are looking to build a high-performance scenario, using service tasks instead of message correlation for request/response calls, you can tune your overall performance or throughput.
 However, as with everything performance related, the devil is in the detail, so [reach out to us](https://forum.camunda.io/) to discuss such a scenario in more depth.